darinz/Recommender-Systems/app/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Built with [Streamlit](https://streamlit.io/) for rapid web application development
-- Movie data sourced from public datasets
-- Similarity matrices computed using content-based filtering algorithms

----

 **Ready to discover your next favorite movie?** [Launch the app](https://6oujescmadydjnbgygtm9o.streamlit.app)